"It's a nightmare" | Runaway teen still missing without medication, money or transportation

 However, Amy said she fears something bad could happen to her daughter, especially in a state of vulnerability.

 "This is not some teen angst, runaway story.
-This is a 17-year-old juvenile without psychrotrophic medications, without identification, without money and at risk for being trafficked," Amy said.
+This is a 17-year-old juvenile without psychotropic medications, without identification, without money and at risk for being trafficked," Amy said.

-Throughout the past 5 years of ups and downs, Amy said her love for Breonna has not waivered.
+Throughout the past five years of ups and downs, Amy said her love for Breonna has not waivered.
 She wants to see her daughter found safe and get help.

 "Knowing the trauma that Breonna experienced as a child before coming to our home only makes me more dedicated to being an advocate for her.
 I will always advocate for what's in her best interests and this time her best interest has been safely found," Amy said.